There was a lot of optimism surrounding Crystal Palace going into the 2024-25 Premier League campaign.

 It’s their first full season under Oliver Glasner, who joined midway through the 2023-24 campaign to steer the Eagles to safety.
 Some fans were dreaming of a comfortable season, and Palace were given a pre-season 41.7% chance of finishing in the top 10 per implied probability.

-Crystal Palace’s summer transfer window business
+Crystal Palace’s transfer window business

 Crystal Palace transfers in